 - Hypercalcemia (high blood levels of calcium).

-- Thrombocytopenia (low platelet levels).
+- Thrombocytopenia (low platelet levels) in adults.

 Prednisone is also used alone or with other drugs to treat many other diseases and conditions.
 The drug continues to be studied in the treatment of many types of cancer and other conditions.